MuzzleTheWolf/Automated-revenue-monitoring-for-Doubleclick-Bid-Manager/README.md

 * update SheetName and SheetLink variables in main.py with correct values for your spreadsheet.
 * update Request_Body to fit your request.
 The FILTER_PARTNER variable is especially important.

+## Running the program
+Run start.sh.
+The program will automatically run every hour.

+## Top-level execution description
+* start.sh activates script.sh every hour
+* script.sh creates seperate directories each day for log files of each execution of main.py.
+It also deletes any logs more than one week old